-- 4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography lies, position of accessories, etc.

-5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana,
+- Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking. topography ties, position of accessories, etc. - 5.
+Certification must be signed and sealed by Land Surveyor registered in the State of Montana.